Summer Bridge Program at

-The Summer Scholars Academy is designed to help you be successful in college-level courses in the fall and to ease your transition to college.
-Whether you are an entering college freshman who recently graduated from high school or a student returning to school after time away, this program is designed to be a free* alternative to developmental education courses, saving you time and money.
-Summer Scholars Academy will help ease the transition to college life by providing you opportunity to build your confidence as a scholar while networking with fellow students and Saint Paul College staff and faculty.
+The Summer Bridge is designed to help you be successful in college-level courses in the fall and to ease your transition to college.
+Whether you are recent high school graduate or a student returning to school after time away, this program is designed to be a free* alternative to developmental education courses, saving you time and money.
+Summer Bridge will help ease the transition to college life by providing you opportunity to build your confidence as a scholar while networking with fellow students and Saint Paul College staff and faculty.

 Why should you participate?